zentralopensource/nekobus/README.md

 HTTP Method: `POST`

-**IMPORTANT** The lambda does the same verification as during the `check` operation, and if successful, the device is Unenrolled in Jamf, and the *started tag* is set on it in Zentral.
+**IMPORTANT** The lambda does the same verification as during the `check` operation, and if successful:

+ * the device is Unenrolled in Jamf
+ * the *ready tag* is removed in Zentral
+ * the *started tag* is set in Zentral.

 ```
 curl -s -XPOST -H "Authorization: Bearer $THE_NEKOBUS_TOKEN" \